 Associate Publisher Salary

 Associate Publishers in the United States are often veterans in their line of work, with slightly less than three-fifths bringing more than 10 years of experience to the table.
 Salaries slide in at $78K annually on average but can range from $39K to $133K per year.
 Women make up a slight majority of Associate Publishers (54 percent) survey respondents.
 Work is enjoyable for Associate Publishers, who typically claim high levels of job satisfaction.
 Most report receiving medical coverage from their employers and more than half collect dental insurance.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Associate Publisher